LarsMichelsen/pmatic/README.md

 ## What to do with pmatic?

-* Create even small scripts to read info or trigger actions.
+* Create even small (one line) scripts to read info or trigger actions.
 * Execute scripts on any linux system or directly on the CCU.
 * Edit scripts in your favorite editor, test on your workstation, deploy on another device, for example the CCU, later.